AvaloniaCommunity/Avalonia.FuncUI.Docs/src/guides/Full-Template.md

 <!-- ... more code -->
 </Styles>
 ```
-You can read more about styles in the [Avalonia Style's Docs](https://avaloniaui.net/docs/styles/styles)
-you are able to include other resources from other libraries if they expose them.
-One of our samples does this, you can check it [here](https://github.com/AvaloniaCommunity/Avalonia.FuncUI/blob/master/src/Examples/Examples.MusicPlayer/Program.fs#L12)
+You can read more about styles in the [Avalonia Style's Docs](https://avaloniaui.net/docs/styles/styles).
+You are able to include other resources from other libraries if they expose them.
+One of our samples does this, you can check it [here](https://github.com/AvaloniaCommunity/Avalonia.FuncUI/blob/master/src/Examples/Examples.MusicPlayer/Program.fs#L12).